noramurakozy/noramurakozy.github.io/index.md

 A network is created using Wikipedia API to extract the text on Wikipedia pages, along with their links to other Wikipedia pages.
 Every Wikipedia page is a node, and directed edges are made from the references of one Wikipedia to another Wikipedia page.
 The result: A directed network.

-As nodes cannot be expected to be linked to each other, the giant connected component (GCC) is extracted to make sure that the most possible data is being used for analysis.
+As every node cannot be expected to have links with other, the giant connected component (GCC) is extracted to make sure that the most possible data is being used for analysis.

 ### The network